jgwill/jgwill/README.md

 - 🌱 I’m currently learning about LangChain, LangGraph and this whole agentic paradigm....

 # Soon, 🧠 Mia might have something to tell you....

+This package is designed to eventually include:
+- `coaiapy`
+- `storytelling`